-Why we closed Jewels & Finery UK and opened another shop online.
+Why we closed Jewels & Finery UK

 In January 2019, we noticed that our categories had multiple versions.
 In that our vintage brooches section had over 16 different versions of the same page.
 It was happening with all our main categories and even when we created new categories, it was also causing duplicates.